 Intellectual Property Rights ("IP rights"): The Group has obtained five patents for certain aspects of proprietary technology product designs and technical know-how, and registered four trademarks.
-One new patent has been obtained in Year 2021.
+One new patent has been obtained in Year 2022.
 The Group engaged experts to regularly monitor any potential infringement of IP rights.

-In Year 2021, there were 15,177 cases of product recall and 89 complaints received against the Group's products and services.
+In Year 2023, there were no cases of product recall and 54 complaints received against the Group's products and services.
 None of them were due to health and safety issues.

-The Group is not aware of any material non-compliance with the Patent Law of the PRC and other applicable laws and regulations that has a significant impact relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress on the Group in Year 2021.
+The Group is not aware of any material non-compliance with the Patent Law of the PRC and other applicable laws and regulations that has a significant impact relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress on the Group in Year 2023.

-No significant fines had been reported in Year 2021.
+No significant fines had been reported in Year 2023.